bparanj/crystal/computer/electronics/terms/joules.md

 Using joules as a standard unit of energy in electronics ensures consistency, compatibility, and ease of analysis across different electronic systems and components.
 It allows engineers to make informed decisions about power management, energy efficiency, and system reliability.

 No, joules are not related only to heat energy.
-Joules are a universal unit of energy that can be used to measure various forms of energy, :
+Joules are a universal unit of energy that can be used to measure various forms of energy:

 1. Electrical energy: The work done by an electric current flowing through a conductor is measured in joules.
 For example, the energy stored in a capacitor or the energy dissipated by a resistor is expressed in joules.